 “From the moment we walked in the door at Evanston Hospital and said we were working with The Cradle on an adoption, everyone was wonderful,” Liz says.
 “They were nothing but supportive.”

-After reviewing the materials, she contacted The Cradle and set up an appointment with her assigned counselor, Taylor.
-“I met with her a few times to discuss what the adoption process looks like and to talk through that decision to make sure it was the right one for me,” Liz says.
+After reviewing the materials, Liz contacted The Cradle and set up an appointment with her assigned adoption counselor.
+“I met with [my counselor] a few times to discuss what the adoption process looks like and to talk through the decision to make sure it was the right one for me,” Liz says.

-“I hope they’re the right pick for my child,” she thought, “and I want them to like me because it’s a relationship that I hope will be an ongoing one.”
+“I hope they’re the right pick for my child,” Liz recalls thinking, “and I want them to like me because it’s a relationship that I hope will be an ongoing one.”

 “It’s an incredibly difficult choice to make and process to go through, but I can’t imagine it going any smoother than it did,” Liz says.
 “I felt supported from the moment I contacted The Cradle.
 Everyone is there because they want what’s best for the child.
 Knowing they are still there after the adoption process takes a great weight off your mind.”